 There used to be a ham repeater linked network for viewing launches, Brian has a 10-year-old page on it.
 Someone told me that the base had asked the hams to desist, but I have no confirmation and it sounds somewhat unlikely.
-In general the government and FCC encourage hams to put space launches on the air, there are even special FCC rules to permit it.
+In general the government and FCC encourage hams to put NASA launches on the air, there are even special FCC rules to permit it.

 Frequently Asked Questions